Facets-cloud/python-hcl2/tree-to-hcl2-reconstruction.md

 ### Reconstructing the file from the AST

-Once the AST has been generated, you can convert it back to valid HCL using `hcl2.writes(ast)`.
+Once the AST has been generated, you can convert it back to valid HCL using `hcl.writes(ast)`.
 In the above example, that conversion is done in the `main()` function.

 ## Limitations

-- Some formatting choices are impossible to specify via `hcl2.Builder()` and require manual intervention of the AST produced after the `reverse_transform` step.
+- Some formatting choices are impossible to specify via `hcl.Builder()` and require manual intervention of the AST produced after the `reverse_transform` step.